 You’ve come to the right place.

-As Director of Red Oak Writing, I lead Roundtable critique groups, work one-on-one with individual writers and present writing workshops on various aspects of craft and publishing.
+As Director of Red Oak Writing, I lead Roundtable critique groups, work one-on-one with individual writers, and present writing workshops on various aspects of craft and publishing.
 I am a teacher at heart (with many years of experience), so I see my relationship with writers as being a mentor rather than a critic.
 I want to help them learn not only how to improve the piece before us, but how they can apply these skills to their future writing.
 I want to help them understand why something works (or doesn’t) and how they might go about revising.
-(If you’re looking for someone who is simply going to “fix” your work, you might want to hire a freelance editor.)

 Of course, I am a writer, too.
 My story collection, Nothing to Lose, was published by Cornerstone Press in 2018, and a collection of my essays titled, Maybe I’ll Learn: Snapshots of a Novice Mom, was published in 2012.
 In addition, my work has appeared in various writing journals, and I speak at national, regional, and local writing conferences.
 I earned my MFA from Pine Manor College in Boston where I was the Dennis Lehane Fellow in Fiction.
 During my free time, I enjoy working in the garden, reading (naturally) and spending time outdoors with my family.

 What I critique: